WSU-kduncan/ceg3120-cicd-dcronauer/Project4/README-CI.md

 ### References
 Since I spent all that time testing and setting up a nice manual process...
 I decided to have CHATGPT take that documentation and build a Dockerfile with it
 1. Chatgpt "can you take the following documentation and make dockerfile to automate the setup for this app (pasted entire manual section of markdown above steps 1 to 8 but no images)"
+2. Based on Professor Duncan's suggestion I used COPY . . instead of my method to pull .zip file using wget.

 ## Working with your DockerHub Repository